OmarCloud20/CDKTF-Tutorial/README.md

-7. CDKFT: now, we are ready to install the latest stable release of `CDKTF` using `npm`:
+7. CDKFT: now, we are ready to install the `CDKTF` using `npm`:

 ```
-npm install --global cdktf-cli@latest
+npm install --global cdktf-cli@0.12.3
 ```

 If you receive a permission denied error, use `sudo` as shown below:

 ```
-sudo npm install --global cdktf-cli@latest
+sudo npm install --global cdktf-cli@0.12.3
 ```
 Let's confirm the version: